The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 brings to the fore emerging and developing economies preparing to occupy the

-void of world leadership and, placing China at the forefront.
-China ,
+void of world leadership and, placing China China

 The